kobmaki/kobmon-build/README.md

 ## About

 kobmon-build contains some helper scripts to build/compile icinga/icinga2/nagios/nagvis/mediawiki/nagtrap/snmptt/... .
 All programs are installed as unprivileged user.
+Patches for some opensource projects are in the directory patches.

 This project is maintained by Uwe Ebel (kobmaki) on [https://github.com/kobmaki/kobmon-build/](github).

 ## Documentation